Nabeelsac/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

 ### NAME : NATHER NABEEL S.A.C
 ### REG NO : 24900919
+# EXP : 3

-# Uploading temperature sensor data in Thing Speak cloud
+# Monitoring temperature sensor data in Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.